Erzmaster/Unofficial-TR-Documents-Batch-Downloader/README.md

 # Unofficial-TR-Document-Batch-Downloader-for-Firefox
 This violentmonkey script for Firefox enables a batch download for documents from traderepublic.com.
-This is an unofficial and private script.
-I am not affiliated with Trade Republic in any way.
+This userscript is an unofficial, private project and is not affiliated with, endorsed by, or supported by Trade Republic Bank GmbH.
+Use at your own risk.
+The author assumes no responsibility for any consequences resulting from its use.

 # violentmonkey
 To use this script, you need the browser extentension [Violentmonkey](https://violentmonkey.github.io/).
 This extension allow the execution of user scripts.